Lesson 10: The Importance of Social Media With Freelance Writing

 I mentioned in an earlier lesson that it’s important to have a website or a professional profile of some sort so editors can find you and sources can Google you to confirm that you’re legit.
 (This happens, especially once you start interviewing higher-profile people with limited time to talk to journalists and writers.)

 Some freelance course instructors will tell you to have separate social media profiles to represent your professional brand.
-The choice is yours, but I tend to mix personal and business on Twitter and Instagram—it works for me because it shows editors, followers, and sources what I’m working on as well as what I’m doing in my free time, like working out, traveling, and meeting athletes and influencers.
+The choice is yours, but I tend to mix personal and business on Twitter and Instagram, it works for me because it shows editors, followers, and sources what I’m working on as well as what I’m doing in my free time, like working out, traveling, and meeting athletes and influencers.
+Lately, I started a professional Instagram account @DianaKellyLeveyFreelance where I'm sharing freelance tips to grow my audience and connect with potential clients there.

-I keep Facebook for personal use, unless I’m sharing an article or looking for sources in a pinch (this is especially helpful for articles that need sources like moms or women or men who are dating).
+I mostly keep my personal Facebook profle for personal use and being a part of groups, unless I’m sharing an article or looking for sources in a pinch (this is especially helpful for articles that need sources like moms or women or men who are dating). i also have @DianaKellyWriter where I share blogs and freelance industry news and videos.

 Pinterest is an often-forgotten social media resource.
 I pin articles I’ve written there as another traffic driver.
-Google+ is another place where you can share your articles, tag brands, and mention sources.
 I share articles there and link back to my personal site to drive traffic.

 Snapchat is a great place to learn about what brands are doing.
 I’m new to it (I know, it’s been around for a while), but you’ll want to decide if you want to use it for professional or personal use.